vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/resupply_warehouses.rst

 from [Warehouse Name]` route set, Leansoft automatically creates two pickings.
 One picking is a *delivery order* from the second warehouse, which contains all the necessary products, and the second picking is a *receipt* with the same products for the main warehouse.
-The product move from the second warehouse to the main warehouse is fully tracked in Odoo.
+The product move from the second warehouse to the main warehouse is fully tracked in Leansoft.

-On the picking/transfer records created by Odoo, the :guilabel:`Source Document` is the product's reordering rule.
+On the picking/transfer records created by Leansoft, the :guilabel:`Source Document` is the product's reordering rule.
 The location between the delivery order and the receipt is a transit location.

 .. image:: resupply_warehouses/resupply-receipts-from-reordering-rule.png